JoaquinQuintana/Music_Teleportation/README.md

 Mitigation Strategy for above risks:
 - Learn Agile and use technique appropriately
 - Good communication with team members - meet frequently (1x/week or 2x/week if necessary)
-- Learn new languages using eachothers knowledge and online resources
+- Learn new languages using each others knowledge and online resources

 Development method:
 - Agile with weekly scrums.
 We will be learning more about the Agile process during the process (see Risks)